Financial help and advice

 This credit can only be used against the council tax account and cannot be refunded to the CTS claimant.

-If you would like, we can pay the £100 credit direct to your bank account.
-Please complete the request a refund form on the refunds page to tell us that you would like to be paid that way and please mention the £100 in your refund request.
+To get the £100 refunded, please complete the request a refund form on the refunds page to tell us that you would like the refund to be paid into your bank account and please mention the £100 in your refund request.

 In and between term school meal support for children